inf112-v19/g7_yellow/Deliverables/Mandatory5/Presentation/PITCHME.md

 - Importance of
     - code reviews
     - Documentation
+    - Build and "deploy"
+    - Integration and Unit testing
 - Work better as a group
 - Too many disconnected tools is bad
 - LISTEN to your TOOLS